Digital Special Collections

 To celebrate the 800th anniversary of Magna Carta, the University of Minnesota Law Library has digitized its year-long exhibit, "Magna Carta, 800 Years: Rights and the Rule of Law," including over 75 items from its outstanding collection of rare law books, held at the Library's Riesenfeld Rare Books Research Center.
 The exhibit explores the enduring significance of Magna Carta in the Anglo-American tradition, in its first 800 years.

-The Supreme Court bobbleheads, figurine likenesses of past and present Supreme Court justices, have become prized collectibles.
-Produced by The Green Bag and its editor, Ross Davies, they have delighted the bench and bar since 2003.
-The University of Minnesota Law Library has now digitized its 2016 exhibition of these bobbleheads, featuring a complete collection donated to the Library by the Hon.
-James M. Rosenbaum (‘69), United States Federal District Court Judge for the District of Minnesota (ret.).
+The Supreme Court bobbleheads have become prized collectibles.
+The bobbling figurines, produced by The Green Bag and its editor, Professor Ross Davies, have delighted the bench and bar since 2003.
+In 2016, the Law Library exhibited its complete collection, based on a generous donation by the Hon.
+James M. Rosenbaum (‘69), Federal District Court Judge for the District of Minnesota (ret.).
+This digital exhibit showcases these artful and popular caricatures.

 Treasures of the Riesenfeld Center